petersalomonsen/quickjs-rust-near/examples/aiproxy/README.md

 The application will keep track of of token usage per conversation in the built-in key-value storage of Spin.
 The initial balance for a conversation is retrieved from the Fungible Token smart contract.

 To launch the application, make sure to have the Spin SDK installed.

+You also need to set some environment variables:

-Set the environment variable `SPIN_VARIABLE_OPENAI_API_KEY` to your OpenAI API key.
+- `SPIN_VARIABLE_OPENAI_API_KEY` your OpenAI API key.
+- `SPIN_VARIABLE_REFUND_SIGNING_KEY` an ed21159 secret key that will be used to sign refund requests.
+You can run the [create-refund-signing-keypair.js](./create-refund-signing-keypair.js) script to create the keypair.
+Run it using the command `$(node create-refund-signing-keypair.js)` and it will set the environment variable for you.
+- `SPIN_VARIABLE_FT_CONTRACT_ID` the NEAR contract account id. e.g `aitoken.test.near`
+- `SPIN_VARIABLE_OPENAI_COMPLETIONS_ENDPOINT` OpenAI API completions endpoint.
+E.g. https://api.openai.com/v1/chat/completions
+- `SPIN_VARIABLE_RPC_URL` The NEAR RPC node URL.
+E.g. https://rpc.mainnet.near.org

 Then run the following commands: